AlternativeFFFF/Alt-F4/_drafts/angels_unit_tests.md

 I am confident now saying that we do not make coding mistakes anymore which would result in a hard crash of the mods.
 Nowadays the issues are likely edge cases, unhandled cases or a strange modpack configuration.
 Most frequently we receive bugs from people who play with a few Angel's mods and a few Bob's mods.
 The reason for this is simple: there are many configurations with many settings, which result in many oversights.
 [A small example](https://www.reddit.com/r/factorio/comments/pfvqn0/playing_an_angel_bobs_game_and_noticed_about_9/) is shown below: You fix a bug with some technology being unresearchable, in some exotic configuration shown below.
 The reason why it is unresearchable is simple: It has a prerequisite technology that isn't researched yet, but since the prerequisite is hidden, it does not show up in the technology tree.

-{% include image.html src='https://media.alt-f4.blog/ALTF4/48/nickel_processing_bug_1.jpg' alt='Nickel processing is unresearchable' %}
+{% include image.html src='https://media.alt-f4.blog/ALTF4/48/nickel_processing_bug_1.jpg' alt='Nickel processing is unresearchable' caption='Nickel processing is unresearchable' %}

 After a while you notice another configuration with a similar issue.

-{% include image.html src='https://media.alt-f4.blog/ALTF4/48/nickel_processing_bug_2.jpg' alt='Nickel processing is unresearchable AGAIN!' %}
+{% include image.html src='https://media.alt-f4.blog/ALTF4/48/nickel_processing_bug_2.jpg' alt='Nickel processing is unresearchable AGAIN!' caption='Nickel processing is unresearchable AGAIN!' %}

 As a solution, we began creating a list of configurations we had to test. [*pezzawinkle*](https://mods.factorio.com/user/pezzawinkle) recently made [a not-so-small list](https://github.com/Arch666Angel/mods/blob/master/Config_Testing_Regime.txt) with all the configurations he tests every time he prepairs a release.